 To achieve this, the University takes into account the unique demands of student-veterans' military requirements; for instance, deployment and readmission.
 In those instances, the University will uphold the "Higher Education Opportunity Act" (posted September 18, 2009) which is posted on the Provost's Academic Policies page.

-Student-veterans with questions regarding how to manage your deployment requirements or other service oriented issues should consult with their school/college academic advisor who will assist them with the development of a plan of action.
+Student-veterans with questions regarding how to manage their deployment requirements or other service oriented issues should consult with their academic advisor, who will assist them with the development of a plan of action.

-In addition, they may contact Dr. Rebecca Weidensaul, Associate Dean of Students at (215) 895-2501 or firstname.lastname@example.org.
-For more information, visit the Office of Veteran Student Services website.
+In addition, they may contact Dr. Rebecca Weidensaul, Associate Dean of Students, at 215-895-2501 or email@example.com.
+For more information, visit Office of Veteran Student Services.

 This message to Faculty and Staff via Drexel Official Mail was approved by